themattspiral/fast-prng-wasm/docs/js-api.md

 nextArray_CoordSquared(): Float64Array<ArrayBufferLike>
 ```

-Get the generator's next set of squared Float numbers in range (-1, 1).
+Gets this generator's next set of squared Float numbers in range (-1, 1).
 Array size is set when generator is created, or by changing
 [outputArraySize](js-api.md#outputarraysize).
 Useful for Monte Carlo simulation.